 Difference between the nominal value of the loan granted and the initial fair value of the employee loan is recognized as prepaid employee benefits, which reduces Loans and receivables from employees.
 Interest income on the loan granted calculated by using the effective interest method is recognized as finance income, while the prepaid employee benefits are amortized to Personnel expenses evenly over the term of the loan.
 The program is not active in terms of granted new loans.
-In 2013, the last loan was granted.
+The Company stopped providing employee loans in 2013.

-Impairment losses on Employee loans, if any, are recognized in the Profit or Loss (Personnel expenses).
+Impairment losses on Employee loans, if any, are recognized in the profit or loss (Expected credit loss on trade receivables and other assets).